IRNAS/irnas-workflows-software/workflow-templates/old-zephyr/README.md

 - Running various _builds_ on pushes to `main` branch, on Pull Requests and during releases processes,
 - Running _tests_ on Pull Requests,
-- Analyzing _builds_ with Codechecker, storing results to the server and generating diffs on Pull Requests,
+- Analysing _builds_ with Codechecker, storing results to the server and generating diffs on Pull Requests,
 - Caching of West modules, APT packages and toolchains downloaded by East to speed up the project setup,
 - A way to configure what CI does on project basis without changing workflow files,
-- A way to specify which artifacts are attached to the published GitHub releases for each project,
+- A way to specify which artefacts are attached to the published GitHub releases for each project,
 - A tag and Changelog cleanup steps when _build_ goes wrong and
 - A way to add custom text to the release notes.